jaikathuria/star-notary/README.md

 # Star Notarization Service

 Blockchain has the potential to change the way that the world approaches data.
-We need to create a star registry notarization web service.
+This WebAPI demonstrates the use of blockchain to create a Star Notarization Service.

 ## Getting Started